 Mike Burns was one of some 30 people who was swept out of a homeless encampment in South Seattle on June 1, 2017.
-He lives out of his RV, which is too old and won't be accepted by area RV parks.
+He lives out of his RV, which is too old to be accepted by area RV parks.
 Credit: Karen Ducey for Crosscut.com

 When Daniel Kisch fell on hard times and lost his “beautiful” home on Lake Washington in the early 2000s, he took what money he had and bought a 1981 Winnebago RV.
 It would be no replacement, but, he figured, at least he could live off his Supplemental Security Income in an RV park somewhere.

 But it wasn’t so easy: RV parks restricted the age of the vehicles allowed in.
 Every park Kisch contacted prohibited vehicles more than 10 years old.
 “I have money,” he explained in an interview last week, sitting outside his beige RV.
 “But nobody will let me park there.”

 So, battling a kidney disease, Kisch joined the ranks of others who live in mobile homes in the only other spaces available to them and their vehicles: underneath highway ramps, in store parking lots or on vacant city and state property lots.

 “So you end up parking on the street and nobody wants [these vehicles] on the street because you end up making a mess like that,” he said, pointing toward a neighbor’s sprawling pile of clothes and garbage.

 Until last Thursday, Kisch was living out of his RV parked on state property on the edge of South Park, near the Duwamish River and the 1st Avenue bridge.
 There were some 30 people with their vehicles there on a lot that is largely dirt and, in some places, full of weeds.